chantellapierre/Astraea/README.md

 Enter address and see results for astronomy events that will be visible

 #User Flow:
-Register/Login
+User can register or login
-Homepage will display astronomy events for the current date User can click on event modules to view more information, photos, favorite, or add calendar reminder User can search or filter events using search bar/filter by options at top of page to narrow shown data to events tailored to user’s desired date, name, or location
+User can view homepage which will display astronomy events for the current date User can click on event modules to view more information, photos, favorite, or add calendar reminder User can search or filter events using search bar/filter by options at top of page to narrow shown data to events tailored to user’s desired date, name, or location
 User can click on their profile in the top right corner to display their profile page, including their name, bio, favorites, and photo uploads